learn-co-curriculum/phase-3-hashketball/README.md

 basic game data in a series of tables.
 You're going to ask Ruby to help you answer some questions about the game.

-This challenge comes in three major pieces:
+This challenge comes in two major pieces:

 1. Build an NDS from text and data stored in tables
-2. Understand your own NDS
 2. Process the NDS to produce _insights_ about how various players performed

-While you've worked with NDS using simple looping and Enumerables, you've never before had to _create_ such a complex NDS and _process_ it as well.
+While you've worked with NDS using simple looping and Enumerables, you've never before had to _create_ such a complex NDS **and** _process_ it as well.
 Work where you processed `Array` of `Arrays` or `Array`s of `Hash`es would be wise to freshen up on as preparation.
 Take it in pieces, remember your training, and you'll get there!

+We also strongly recommend that you read the ***entire*** README before you start coding.
+We're going to show some tips and tricks that make the coding a lot easier...but only if you read through to the end.

 Code your solution in `hashketball.rb` following the steps below.
 Because this challenge is so big, we'll show you new techniques for running only small chunks of the test suite so that you're not overwhelmed by all the test data!

-### Step 1: Building the Hash
+## Step 1: Building the Hash

 The first method you will define is called `game_hash`.
 This method contains and returns a hash nested in the following manner: